skr-v/PixelArtDCL/README.md

-Based on Nico Earnshaw's Remote Mural for DCL https://github.com/decentraland-scenes/Remote-mural
+Based on Nico Earnshaw's Remote Mural for DCL https://github.com/decentraland-scenes/Remote-mural also based on Tony Crowe's https://github.com/tcrowe/sample-sync-rest

-This repo is for additions and advancements required for the Lemursiv scene around Madagascar.
+This repo is for additions and advancements required for the Lemursiv scene at Madagascar DCL.

 First README follows below